cfengine/documentation/README.md

     published: true|false

-Pages that set this tag to `false` will not be published.
+Pages that set this tag to `false` will not be part of the navigation structure.
+The HTML content will however be generated.

     tags: [list, of, tags with space, all lowercase]